Abhishek-singh88/Service-Ledger/README.md

 - Do not let customers trade or transfer vouchers.

 **Service Ledger** solves this by turning vouchers into ERC1155 tokens:
-- Businesses mint vouchers on-chain and get paid in SLR.
+- Businesses mint vouchers on-chain and get paid in SLR(Service Ledger).
 - Customers buy, hold, transfer, and redeem vouchers directly from their wallet.
 - All operations are transparent and verifiable on the blockchain.